The Girl Without a Soul

-The Girl Without a Soul is a 1917 American silent feature film featuring Viola Dana in a dual role as sisters.
+The Girl Without a Soul is a 1917 American silent drama film featuring Viola Dana in a dual role as sisters.

 The film was produced by B.A.
 Rolfe and shot in the Fort Lee, New Jersey area.
-Rolfe moved his production company west to Hollywood in the wake of the 1918 influenza epidemic, but not before director Collins fell victim and died in a New York hotel room in October of that year.
+Rolfe moved his production company Rolfe Photoplays west to Hollywood in the wake of the 1918 influenza epidemic, but not before director Collins fell victim and died in a New York hotel room in October of that year.

 This film is preserved complete at the George Eastman House Motion Picture Collection in New York.
 In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

 As described in a film magazine, Priscilla and Unity Beaumont (Dana) are as different as night and day.
 Priscilla longs for a career on the concert stage, while Unity is the family drudge.
 Ivor (Jones), a Russian violinist, persuades Priscilla to steal some money from the village blacksmith Hiram Miller (Walker), which he was holding in trust to purchase a new church organ.
 Unity, who is in love with Hiram, learns of the location of the money and restores it to the church during the trial of Hiram.
 Hiram is freed of the charge, and Priscilla learns that Ivor is but a deceiver.